Mixed Faces Wild Spaces

 Sliding Scale Events and Services

-Guided wilderness experiences: Skills shares, workshops, retreats, and nature-based events for your group!Speaking and consulting: Related to liberatory, trauma informed nature based programmingTriphyllum: our ecological design arm that offers design, installation, and consultation services for gardening, agroforestry, and permaculture.Custom Outdoor Curriculum: We design inclusive, healing-centered environmental education programs for organizations, schools, or collectives looking to deepen access, stewardship, and community connection through nature.
+Pop Up Nature Based Skills Shares, Adventures, and Workshops: Foraging, queer ecology hikes, tracking, shelter-building, intro to tent camping, skills shares, and more!Speaking and consulting: Related to liberatory, trauma informed nature based programmingTriphyllum: our ecological design arm that offers design, installation, and consultation services for gardening, agroforestry, and permaculture.Custom Outdoor Curriculum: We design inclusive, healing-centered environmental education programs for organizations, schools, or collectives looking to deepen access, stewardship, and community connection through nature.
 (This is separate from Triphyllum, and focused on education, not design.)

 About the Founder